Eastern State Penitentiary

 After the last prisoners left Eastern State Penitentiary in 1971, the prison stood for over twenty years with absolutely no maintenance.
 By the time our tour program began in 1994, the buildings were in a terrible state of deterioration.
 The deterioration was so severe that the Penitentiary was labeled a semi-ruin.

-Architect: John Haviland; the construction is overseen by William Strickland
+- Architect: John Haviland; the construction was overseen by William Strickland

-Opened: October 23, 1829.
-The first inmate was a buglar named Charles Williams, who stole a watch and several other items.
+- Opened: October 23, 1829.
+The first inmate was a burglar named Charles Williams, who stole a watch and several other items.
 Samuel R. Wood was the first Warden.
 1831: The first female inmate.